NESCent/feedingdb/data/README.md

 You can have other columns in the file if you wish; they will be ignored.
 You may quote columns with a double-quote `"` and you must separate columns with a comma `,`.

-Then run this command to import the correspondence and update all data in the DB:
+Then run one or both of these commands to import the correspondence(s) and update all legacy data in the DB:

 ```
-./manage.py loadmusclecorrespondence al_muscles_correspondence.csv
+./manage.py loadcorrespondence m al_muscles_correspondence.csv
+./manage.py loadcorrespondence b behavior_correspondence.csv
 ```

 If the FEED2 term cannot be found for any row, a message is printed showing the `pk` and `uri` value (including blank `uri` values).
 For example, this is a normal import with six unmigrated terms: